solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 3. Tailspin has negotiated an Enterprise Agreement (EA) with Microsoft for their Azure consumption.
 Any cost estimates need to reflect their EA discount.

+4. Would there be further savings from the use of PaaS services?

 ### Infographic for common scenarios

 **Hub-spoke network topology in Azure**